ksdavidc/digitalgardenforJrCoders/src/site/notes/Prep Notes/Saturday Class/Student M.md

 >
-> 3. Set the starting value of the variables when the game starts.
-Do this in the in the receive initialize stack.
+> 3. Now we set the starting value of the variables when the game starts.
+>
+> Do this in the in the receive initialize stack.
 >
 > CURRENT BUTTON is which button we are using.
 > DRAWN is how much of the screen we have drawn on.